UpCloudLtd/terraform-provider-upcloud/docs/resources/loadbalancer.md

 ### Required

 - `name` (String) The name of the service must be unique within customer account.
 - `plan` (String) Plan which the service will have.
-You can list available loadbalancer plans with `upctl loadbalancer plans`
+You can list available load balancer plans with `upctl loadbalancer plans`
 - `zone` (String) Zone in which the service will be hosted, e.g. `fi-hel1`.
 You can list available zones with `upctl zone list`.

 ### Optional